As yoga continues to gain popularity in mainstream culture, it understandably passes through (sometimes oddly-specific) trends.

 In this way, shedding layers of clothing one at a time is an act of meditation.

 As with all yoga, the intention behind your asana is what counts!

 For your first time in a naked yoga class, stick to the basics, and choose a class that is an easy flow, appropriate to your skill level.

-Most nude yoga studios will offer an all-levels class, but here are a few poses you should be familiar with before stepping into your first nude yoga class.
+Most nude yoga studios will offer an all-level class, but here are a few poses you should be familiar with before stepping into your first nude yoga class.
 You might even try practicing these postures at home, to get used to how they feel in the nude:

-Child’s pose is an important asana in any yoga class.
+A child’s pose is an important asana in any yoga class.